devonjkohler/MSstatsShinyDocker/README.md

 3. Navigate to the MSstatsShinyDocker repository subfolder.
 4. Pull repository updates.
 5. Build a new docker image - "sudo docker build -t \<image name\> ."
-6. Navigate to the shinyproxy/target folder and edit the application.yml file to launch your new image (just replace the old image name with the new one)
+6. Edit the application.yml file under /etc/shinyproxy/application.yml to launch your new image (just replace the old image name with the new one)
-7. The application is currently run using the "nohup" command.
+7. The application is currently run using ".deb".
 To end this you need to run "ps aux | grep java" and kill the "shinyproxy" process using "sudo kill -9 \<id\>".
 You also need to stop the docker.
 Run "sudo docker container ls" to find the running container.
 Kill it using "docker stop \<id\>"
-8. In the same folder launch Shinyproxy - "nohup java -jar shinyproxy-2.6.1.jar &"
+8. Now launch Shinyproxy - navigate to ~/shinyproxy/target and run "sudo dpkg -i shinyproxy_2.6.1_amd64.deb"
 9. Use command "sudo docker images" to find old image and delete using "sudo docker image rm -f \<old id\>"